From Blood and Ash by Jennifer L. Armentrout book summary cover graphic featuring crossed swords and red foliage.

 From Blood and Ash Chapter 22

-The next evening, Poppy dresses for the Rite in a sheer red gown with a matching domino mask, far removed from the white veils she usually hides behind.
-The outfit unsettles her, mostly because she worries about how Hawke will see her in it.
-When she arrives at the hall, only Vikter waits.
-Hawke, tied up in security meetings, will join later.
+The next evening, Poppy gets ready for the Rite in a see-through red dress with a matching mask, a far cry from the heavy white veils she usually hides behind.
+She feels exposed and nervous, mostly wondering how Hawke will react.
+Only Vikter is waiting when she leaves her room.
+Hawke is tied up in security meetings and will join them later.

 From Blood and Ash Chapter 23